Nev1ne/Personal-project/README.md

 Weather App

 Developer: Nevine

 This project is a web application that allows users to access the weather conditions for a particular place

 MVPs
-Search for any location.
+-Search for any location.
-Access the weather of that particular location. like if the weather is partly cloudy and sunny
+-Access the weather of that particular location.
+-like if the weather is partly cloudy and sunny

 Technologies Used

 The following technologies were used in the development of this project:

-HTML CSS JavaScript
+-HTML -CSS -JavaScript

 Installation and Usage
 To install and use this project, follow these steps: